PrefectHQ/prefect/docs/tutorial/tasks.md

 ## [Next: Deployments](/tutorial/deployments/)

 We now have a flow with tasks, subflows, retries, logging, caching, and concurrent execution.
-In the next section, we'll see how we can deploy this flow in order to run it on a schedule and/or external infrastructure.
+In the next section, we'll see how we can deploy this flow in order to run it on a schedule and/or external infrastructure - [click here to learn how to create your first deployment](/tutorial/deployments/).